-REVENUE RECOGNITION MOVIES SHOWS
+REVENUE RECOGNITION MOVIE SHOWS

-There is an inherent risk around the accuracy and timing of revenue recorded due to the complexity of Information Technology (IT) environment over which tickets for movie shows are sold.
+There is an inherent risk around the accuracy and timing of revenue recorded due to the complexity of the Information Technology (IT) environment used to manage the sale of tickets for movie shows.
 Application of the revenue recognition principles contained with IFRS 15 "Revenue from Contracts with Customers" results in revenue being recognized when the related movie show has been exhibited.
 Accordingly, we have identified revenue recognition from movie shows as a key audit matter.